Home Library Builder For 0-2: Great Start!

 4. What is the percentage of predictable (rhythm and rhyme) books in your child’s library?

 Best answer: A: 50% -- About half of your child’s book collection should include predictable books, those wonderful types of highly-patterned books that let your child anticipate what comes next.
 For example, once your child hears the first line, he or she will almost know what comes next.
-Books with repetitive lines like Brown Bear, Brown Bear, What Do You See? will surely become favorites, and your child will want to hear them again and again.
+Books with repetitive lines like Giraffes Can’t Dance or Brown Bear, Brown Bear, What Do You See? will surely become favorites, and your child will want to hear them again and again.
 Also check out some of our favorite titles for sound and wordplay.

 5. How many Mother Goose books are in your child’s library?